GeorgeDaoud3/SOFE4630U-MS3/README.md

       6. Review and launch:
          * **Connector name**: **smartMeter2MySQL**

-            The previous settings configured the connector to continuously consume from **Readings** topic and deserlialize the message using Avro schema into a record.
+            The previous settings configured the connector to continuously consume from **Readings** topic and deserialize the message using Avro schema into a record.
 The record will be stored in the MySQL server deployed before on GKE.
 A table with the same name as the topic (**Readings**) will be created in the database and the data will be inserted using the field named **ID** as the primary key.
-   3. It will take few minutes until the connector is running.
+   3. It will take a few minutes until the connector is running.
 6. Send data to the topic from your local machine (or GCP console)
    1. Install Avro library.
    ```cmd